3

 5

 • Have you tried another mic with your PC?
 Does it hum too?
 PCs have switching power supplies, so the hum probably isn't coming (directly) from there, but most likely picked up via capacitive coupling.
 With PCs it's more likely you'll hear screechy/chirpy noise because that's what their power supplies generate (HF noise).
 What sound card [or motherboard] are you using to do the recording?
-Oct 21, 2015 at 22:04
+Commented Oct 21, 2015 at 22:04

 • Also your graph has almost illegible scales, but if the hum is at -40dB level that's perfectly audible.
 And what does the 2nd curve represent?
 Normally that's the phase, but you only have one scale here.
-Oct 21, 2015 at 22:49
+Commented Oct 21, 2015 at 22:49

 • Well, I think that It's the mic's problem itself, or maybe not.
 Even if i boost the mic in the sound settings by 30db the hum increases with very little amount.
 This means, that the source is not anything else than the pc or mic itself.
 My motherboard is p8 h61 m lx2.
-Oct 23, 2015 at 16:54
+Commented Oct 23, 2015 at 16:54

 • Your board uses ALC887, which isn't the best on-MB sound quality wise.
 Also some people reported a similar bug on Linux using ASUSTeK boards with that chip; you're using it on Windows by the looks of the screenshot, so it's probably not that.
 Try getting a cheap electret condenser mic and see if you still get the same noise with that.
-Oct 24, 2015 at 0:00
+Commented Oct 24, 2015 at 0:00

 • Also try enabling "noise suppression" in the Windows Realtek drivers.
-That might help askubuntu.com/questions/421671/… Oct 24, 2015 at 0:08
+That might help askubuntu.com/questions/421671/… Commented Oct 24, 2015 at 0:08

 1 Answer 1